h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 One good practice when training a machine learning model is to split up your dataset into subsets: training, validation, and testing sets.
 A good ratio for the entire dataset is 70-15-15, 70% of the whole dataset for training, 15% for validation, and the remaining 15% for testing.
 The **training set** is the data that will be used to train the model, and it needs to be big enough to get significant results from it.
 The **validation set** is the data that has been held back from the training and will be used to evaluate and adjust the hyperparameters of the trained model and hence adjust the performance.
 Finally, the **test set** is data that has also been held back and will be used to confirm the results of the final model [1].

+Note: The validation dataset is used for tuning the modeling pipeline.
+If provided, the entire training data will be used for training, and validation of the modeling pipeline is performed with only this validation dataset.
+When you do not include a validation dataset, Driverless AI will do K-fold cross validation for I.I.D. experiments and multiple rolling window validation splits for time series experiments.
+For this reason it is not generally recommended to include a validation dataset as you are then validating on only a single dataset.
+Please note that time series experiments cannot be used with a validation dataset: including a validation dataset will disable the ability to select a time column and vice versa.

 ![datasets-split-ratio-diagram](assets/datasets-split-ratio-diagram.jpg)

 Another part of model training is fitting and tuning the models.
 For fitting and tuning, hyperparameters need to be tuned, and cross-validation needs to take place using only the training data.
 Various hyperparameters values will need to be tested.
+"A hyperparameter is a parameter that is set before the learning process begins.
+These parameters are tunable and can directly affect how well a model trains.
+An example of hyper parameter in machine learning is learning rate" [7].
+With cross validation, the whole dataset is utilized, and each model is trained on a different subset of the training data [8].
 Additionally, a cross-validation loop will be set to calculate the cross-validation score for each set of hyperparameters for each algorithm.
-Based on the cross-validation score and hyperparameter values, you can select the model for each algorithm that has been tuned with training data and test is it using your test set.
-The performance of your regression model can be evaluated by performance metrics such as the Mean Square Error (MSE), ROC Curve, Prec-Recall, LIFT, and Gain, to name a few.
+Based on the cross-validation score and hyperparameter values, you can select the model(remember that "a model in ML is the output of a machine learning algorithm run on data.
+It represents waht was learned by a machine learning algorithm" [9]) for each algorithm that has been tuned with training data and test it using your test set.

 ### What are the challenges in AI Model Development?